 We are committed to partner with parents/guardians in teaching students to be responsible and caring members of an inclusive and peaceful community.
-(See more on this in the Creating a Cooperative Community section of this handbook.
 Such things as handling emotions, manners, and appropriate social behavior are proactively modeled and taught at school.
 The School sees students as active participants in creating boundaries and setting expectations for behavior and infractions.